Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Illustrative Examples

-\paragraph{Proof of correct evaluation} After the seller sends the commitment $a$ to the buyer, the buyer discloses her value $v$.
-If the price $s$ is no more than $v$, then the seller discloses $s$ along with the values $r_i$, which allow the buyer to verify the value of $s$ (recall that the seller only knows how to ``open'' each bit to $0$ or to $1$ but not to both), and trade takes place at price $s$.
-Contrawise, if the price $s$ is more than~$v$ then the seller must prove to the buyer that this is the case, without disclosing any additional information about $s$.
+\paragraph{Proof of properly running the hidden mechanism} After the seller sends the commitment $(C_1,\ldots,C_{\log_2H})$ to the buyer, the buyer discloses her value $v$.
+If the price $s$ is no more than $v$, then the seller discloses $s$ along with the values $\rho_i$, which allow the buyer to verify the value of $s$ (recall that the seller only knows how to ``open'' each bit this way to $0$ or to $1$ but not to both), and trade takes place at price $s$.
+On the other hand, if the price $s$ is more than~$v$ then the seller must prove to the buyer that this is the case, without disclosing any additional information about $s$.
 We now describe how this is done.

 Before we continue, consider for a moment two numbers in binary representation, $x=x_1\ldots x_{\log_2H}$ and $y=y_1\ldots y_{\log_2H}$.
-Observe that $x<y$ if and only if there exists an $i$ such that both (1) $x_i< y_i$ and (2) $x_j\leq y_j$ for all $j<i$.
+Observe that $x<y$ if and only if there exists an $i$ such that both (1) $x_i<y_i$ and (2) $x_j\leq y_j$ for all $j<i$.
 Rephrasing this statement, $x\geq y$ if and only if for all $i\in\{1,\ldots,\log_2H\}$, either $x_i\geq y_i$, or else there exists some $j<i$ such that $x_j>y_j$.
 Equivalently, for all $i\in\{1,\ldots,\log_2H\}$ such that $y_i=1$, either $x_i=1$ or else $x_j=1$ for some $j<i$ such that $y_j=0$.